MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 I created a [micro benchmark](https://github.com/MichaelBelousov/MichaelBelousov.github.io/tree/master/src/src/blog/zig_error_payloads) with [zbench](https://github.com/hendriknielaender/zBench) and ran it on:

 - my OnePlus 9 Pro with 4 1.8GHz Arm Cortex-A55 cores and 4 2.4GHz Arm Cortex-A78 cores, using termux.
 I assume it used the performance cores but did not really check, and couldn't activate the phone's "high-performance gaming mode" in termux.
-- my Digital Ocean droplet with 1 virtual CPU using ubuntu 22.04.04 ...
-I don't trust this one either.
+- my Digital Ocean droplet with 1 virtual x84_64 "generic intel" CPU using ubuntu 22.04.04 ...
+I don't trust this one at all of course.
 - my wife's 16 inch 2021 Apple Macbook Pro with an Apple Silicon M1 Max chip.
-This is more like it.
+This is more what we want.

-But on all tested machines, there was basically no statisically significant difference between the two patterns.
+But on all tested machines, there was basically no reproducible difference between the two cases.

 I was hoping that the compiler would have a more difficult time optimizing the diagnostic pattern which requires mutating memory via a pointer parameter,